m-fili/Tennis_MADDPG/Report.md

 ### 4. Training the agent
-The agent exceeded the target score (30.0) in less than 400 episodes!
+The agent exceeded the target score (0.5) in 1,735 episodes!
 Here is rewards plot collected during the agent training:

 <img src="Images/scores.png" height="313">